bivex/McpSwitcher/README.md

 ### Purpose of This Document

-This guide explains how to install, configure, and use **MCP Switcher**—a CLI tool for managing MCP (Model Context Protocol) server configurations.
+This guide explains how to install, configure, and use **MCP Switcher**—a CLI tool for managing MCP (Model Context Protocol) server configurations and accessing learning resources from SkillsMP.
 You will learn how to:

 - Install the application on your system
 - Create and manage MCP server entries
 - Enable or disable servers without manual JSON editing
 - Export clean configurations for use with Cursor, Claude, or other MCP-compatible tools
+- Search for learning skills using keyword or AI-powered semantic search
+- Copy skill information to your clipboard for easy reference
 - Troubleshoot common issues

 ### Scope